 The bills are scheduled for a debate and possible vote in the full chambers on December 17.
 Gov. Phil Murphy has been supportive of marijuana legalization but has clashed with lawmakers over specifics.
 In particular, he has insisted on a higher tax rate for marijuana sales.

 If you or someone you love has been charged with or convicted of a marijuana or other drug-related offense in New Jersey, you need the help of an experienced attorney.
-The lawyers of the Rosenblum Law Firm are skilled criminal defense and expungement attorneys.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled criminal defense and expungement attorneys.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.